top of page

 • The overall atmosphere; are the children engaged in their activities/playing?
 How do the staff interact with the children?
 Is the environment stimulating and well-organised?
 Is it calm or chaos?

-Not only will these observations help you identify whether a nursery aligns with your expectations and values, but they will also give you a sense of ease of settling for your child, will they be nurtured and cared for as you care for your child.
+Not only will these observations help you identify whether a nursery aligns with your expectations and values, but they will also give you a sense of ease when it comes to your child settling in; will they be nurtured and cared for as you care for your child?

 It’s also a good idea to take your child with you during visits; you’ll get a lot of feedback from your child.